 Step 1 – Level the Ground and Place the Concrete Blocks

 There are several different ways of building the foundation for a shed.
 It all depends on how much money you want to spend.
-If you live in an area where it snows or windy your foundation might be different than in the area where the weather is not too harsh.
-You could find more information on the types of foundations here.
+If you live in an area where it snows or is windy, your foundation might be different than in the area where the weather is not too harsh.
+You can find more information on the types of foundations here.

 Step 2 – Place 2×6 Boards on the Concrete Blocks

 To prevent the foundation from prematurely rotting due to moisture in the ground, it’s a good idea to use pressure-treated wood.
 This wood is treated with chemicals to resist moisture and prevent decay.

 Take pressure treated 2×6 boards that are 12 feet long and place them flat on the concrete blocks as shown in the picture.
 Since the concrete block is 8” wide and 2×6 is 5 ½” wide, move the side boards to the outer edges of the blocks and the 2×6 in the middle of the foundation, align it in the center of the blocks.

 There are several reasons for these 2×6 boards.